ossobv/gocollect/README.rst

 - [client] Variable random extra sleep.
 It's preferable to know when to expect updates over easing (the little extra) load on the servers.
-- [packaging] Have gocollect packages depend on same-version-of-gocollect-or- higher?
-We could do that, but the only advantage it offers is less typing for manual updates.
-And it's more work when creating the new package.

 Packaging for Debian